 Q. Are the Emmy Noether Awards based on need or merit?

 A. All Emmy Noether Awards are based on merit.
 The ENA are seeking the most accomplished and driven student scientists.

 A. Female high school seniors from Louisiana, Mississippi or Alabama.

 Q. Is the application open to only public school students?

-A. No it is open to all schools located in Louisiana and Mississippi.
+A. No it is open to all schools located in Louisiana, Mississippi or Alabama.

 Q. I intend to pursue a medical degree.
 Can I receive the Emmy Noether Award?

 A. The Emmy Noether Award is intended for research scientists; medical degrees will only be considered if the primary function is to study in a lab or receive an MD/PhD degree.

 Q. I am a sophomore or junior in high school.
 Can I apply this year?